xavierellis/manual-mapper/README.md

 # manual-mapper

-Windows X86 & X64 static library for manual mapping of arbitrary dll payloads from disk and memory.
+Usermode Windows X86 & X64 static library for manual mapping of arbitrary dll payloads from disk and memory.

 © Xavier Ellis 2022; for educational purposes ONLY